Raptorz84/raptorz.github.io/index.md

 # Cybersecurity Projects

 ## Set up a Home Lab
+> I was able to set ip a home lab enviroment where i could test different system nd network vulnerabilities.
+I was a also able to use the home lab to set up an and peoperly configured a SIEM to monitor the network.

 ## Set Up and Configured a SIEM
+> On the virtual machine I had set up I set up and configured a SIEM to monitor the home lab network.
+It was configured properly to avoid false false positves and detect malicoois network traffic.

 ## Capture The Flag Completions
+> Here are the various CTF challenges I have completed helping me gain a better understanding of ethical hacking and vulnerability assesment.

 ### Pico CTF
 > Below is a link to all the 40+ Pico CTF completions.